XPerianer/ImmediateTestFeedback/README.md

 ## Installation Steps
 1. Clone the repository you want to get immediate test feedback during development.
     Examplatory, we will use flask.
-The version is pinned to make sure that all test run through with this concrete setup.
-TODO elaborate
+    (The version is pinned to make sure that all test run through with this concrete setup.
+Unfortunatley, currently flask uses dependencies for its tests on the master branches of other repos like Werkzeug.
+This makes the setup really flaky.)
     ```
     git clone https://github.com/pallets/flask.git
     git checkout e0d7d402